-Fort Worth Zoo is home to more than 7,000 native and exotic animals, making it a popular wildlife attraction in Texas.
+Fort Worth Zoo is home to more than 7,000 animals from 500+ species, including mammals, birds, reptiles, amphibians, and invertebrates, making it a popular wildlife attraction in Texas.

 It has been rated by the top zoo in the USA by publications such as USA Today, Los Angeles Times, Family Life, etc., and attracts more than a million visitors annually.

 Some of the most popular exhibits at the Fort Worth Zoo include the African Savanna, where visitors can see elephants, giraffes, zebras, and other African animals.

 The Asian Falls is home to tigers, Asian elephants, and other animals from Asia, and the World of Primates features various types of primates, including gorillas, chimpanzees, and lemurs.

 In this article, we share everything you must know before buying Fort Worth Zoo tickets.